blockader/Matroid/README.md

 ## computer/install.h
 This code installs the keyboard manager, handling all details.
 # Future Work
 All the above layout designs are empirical.
 I am planning to use data to automatically discover layouts that are best for computer programmers.
+I am also planning to work on keyboard hardware in the future.
 # Introduction to Custom Keyboards
 These keyboards are generally more carefully designed.
 You usually have to buy several parts and put them together yourself, which means you can choose your own keycaps and switches.
 The below picture is a new custom keyboard called Canoe Gen2 produced by Percent Studio.
 ![Canoe Gen2](keyboard/canoe_gen2/keyboard.jpg)